erinv/Course-Project---Getting-and-Cleaning-Data/README.md

 The run_analysis.R script returns a comma-delimited file: "project_summary.txt"

 This summary file contains group averages by subject and activity of all the measurement variables, as specified in the assignment.
-Descriptions of the variables in this file, as well as data processing and transformation steps taken, may be found in the markdown file:
+Descriptions of the variables in this file may be found in the markdown file:
 CodeBook.md.

 The data processing steps (and corresponding R code) are described below: